-While each of the seven sales tracking solutions above have the ability to benefit your organization, we definitely feel like Nutshell is the best option in this category.
+While each of the nine sales tracking solutions above have the ability to benefit your organization, we definitely feel like Nutshell is the best option in this category.

 Try Nutshell for free for 14 days to learn if it’s the right sales tracking app for your company.